Izod: Availability

 The main retailers for the Izod brand are department-store chains Kohl's, J.C.
-Penney, and Belk, online retailer Amazon.com, and directly via Izod.com.
+Penney, and Belk and online retailer Amazon.com, with secondary retailers being Bealls and Boscov's.
 From spring/summer 2020 to fall/winter 2021, IZOD products were also available online at Walmart.com.
-Other retailers where Izod products can be found may occasionally include some smaller regional department-store chains, off-price clothing stores, warehouse clubs, and regional or local clothing boutiques, although since 2021 the brand has significantly reduced its presence outside its core retailers.
+Other retailers where Izod products can be found may occasionally include some smaller regional department-store chains, off-price clothing stores (such as Ross Stores, TJ Maxx, Marshalls, Nordstrom Rack, or Burlington), warehouse clubs (such as Costco or Sam's Club), and regional or local clothing boutiques, although since 2021 the brand has significantly reduced its presence outside its core retailers.
 Until 2018, the brand was available at Macy's full-line stores, but the brand can still occasionally be found at some Macy's Backstage locations.
+In June 2024, the official IZOD website reopened to online orders, currently using Amazon's Buy With Prime service for Amazon Prime members to place orders.

 Sports sponsorships

 The former Continental Airlines Arena, in New Jersey, United States was renamed the Izod Center as of October 31, 2007, the National Basketball Association's New Jersey Nets' season opener.
 The company paid $1.4 million per annum for the naming rights during the first two years of the agreement, while the Nets remained tenants, which dropped to $750,000 per year for the balance of the five-year deal.

 In 2009, Izod became the official apparel provider of the IndyCar Series and Firestone Indy Lights Series.
 Izod produces T-shirts, polos, pullovers, hats, and umbrellas for league and team officials and the general public.

 In 2010, Izod became the official title sponsor of the Izod IndyCar Series, a deal worth $10 million a year for 5 years.
 Izod discontinued its sponsorship in 2014.